Archives for Home Owners Association (HOA)

 Accidents related to stairs are the second-leading cause of accidental injuries in the United States, according to the National Safety Council, responsible for 12,000 deaths annually and for non-fatal injuries costing $92 billion a year.
 Only automobile accidents take a higher toll.

 Handrails must run continuous down the flight of stairs with four or more risers and should be 34 to 38 inches above the treads with a minimum distance of one and a half inches from a wall.
 Guard rails must be 36 inches above the deck (42 inches for multi-family buildings covered by IBC code) and able to withstand a 200-pound force from any direction.
-Balusters must be able to handle a 50 pound per square foot force while being spaced a minimum of four inches apart.
+Balusters must be able to handle a 50 pound per square foot force while being spaced a maximum of four inches apart.

 A common mistake builders make is to install a handrail not conforming to building code.
 There are only two approved shapes which do not include a 2×4 or other odd shape.
 However, the building committee’s primary concern should be safety and not code compliance.
 The question to be addressed is, “Does the stair, hand, or guard rail provide the safety needs given where the stairway or deck is located, and how it is used.”
 Accidents are preventable.
 Regular deck maintenance inspections will find where typical problems can be found.
 Providing guidance to your unit owners of what to look for and how to report observed deck component issues will go a long way in reducing accidents and raise the quality of life in a real sense.